t0t3m/Porcupine/Readme.md

 # Usage:

+- In main folder add an ampty folder called _configs_
-Simply run it with superadmin privileges.<br>
+- Simply run it with superadmin privileges.<br>

 e.g. To run and detach from console: _sudo nohup ./porcupine.py &_<br>